 In order to meet the audit's objectives, activities included an on-site visit, process overview presentations for selected functional departments associated with the PDP, interviews and question and answer sessions with the process managers, and a review of corresponding documentation for verification/confirmation of management system implementation.
 Bureau Veritas reviewed many of the management system elements that have recently been implemented in response to the Third Partial Consent Decree.
-Many of the policies and procedures specific to the PDP had been newly developed and/or implemented as of the first BV Audit conducted in 2017, and were a result of an in-depth internal Task Force investigation that was conducted in October 2015.

-Since the 2017 BV audit, further actions have been implemented, and some are in different stages of implementation with defined targets for completion, therefore, development and implementation of some management system elements and applicable ISO 14001:2015 clauses will require a more detailed review in the 2019 Bureau Veritas audit to further evaluate effectiveness.
+Since many of the actions have been implemented and some are in different stages of implementation with defined targets for completion, development and implementation of some management system elements and applicable ISO 14001:2015 clauses will require a more detailed review in the 2019 Bureau Veritas audit to further evaluate effectiveness.
 In these instances, the audit team estimated to what degree specific elements had been implemented and evaluated effectiveness of the newly developed processes based on the available evidence.
-If an element of the management system has not been fully implemented or there was not yet evidence of its effectiveness, Bureau Veritas is recommending that this area be an area of focus for the 2019 audit (See Section 9).
+If an element of the management system has not been fully implemented or there was not yet evidence of its effectiveness, Bureau Veritas is recommending that this area be an area of focus for the 2019 audit (See Section 11).